 Psychometrics and individualised political marketing

-What seemed a few years ago as a science fiction, became reality in Brexit and the US presidentialelections.
-Cambridge Analytica have developed and successfully tested in practice a method that allows to predict the personality of each and every individual in the United States.
-This is possible, since many of our personal data are available for sale and are used to establish a basic personality profile.
+What seemed a few years ago as science fiction, became reality in Brexit and the US presidential elections.
+Cambridge Analytica has developed and successfully tested in practice a method that allows predicting the personality of each and every individual in the United States.
+This is possible since many of our personal data are available for sale and are used to establish a basic personality profile.
 This is then linked to data on voters lists for the Republican or the Democratic Party and those from Facebook and other social networks.
 The resulting profile is incredibly detailed and precise to permit precisely targeted advertising, including political messages.
-Cambridge Analytica became famous after supporting campaign to promote Brexit and later that year was hired by Donald Trump.
+Cambridge Analytica became famous after supporting a campaign to promote Brexit and later that year was hired by Donald Trump.
 Among its clients are Eurosceptic political forces in Italy or the National Front in France.